-Since our acquisition of RotoSports (see Note 5 to the consolidated financial statements), the Group generates a portion of its revenue from data subscriptions and data syndication whereby a customer subscribes to services over a period of time.
+Since our acquisition of Roto Sports (see Note 5 to the consolidated financial statements), the Group generates a portion of its revenue from data subscriptions and data syndication whereby a customer subscribes to services over a period of time.

-As of December 31, 2022 and March 16, 2023, the Company owned and operated more than 50 different websites in seven languages and 15 national markets across North America, Europe and Oceania covering all aspects of the online gambling industry, which includes iGaming and sports betting, and the fantasy sports industry.
+As of December 31, 2023 and March 15, 2024, the Company owned and operated more than 50 different websites in seven languages and 15 national markets across North America, UK and Ireland, Other Europe and Rest of the world covering all aspects of the online gambling industry, which includes online casino and sports, and the fantasy sports.

-By consistently attracting online gamblers with high-quality content, we referred more than 273,000 and 117,000 players to online gambling operators in 2022 and 2021, respectively.
-We have increased our customer base to approximately 250 in 2022 from approximately 110 in 2017.
+By consistently attracting online gamblers with high-quality content, we referred more than 425,000 and 273,000 players to online gambling operators in 2023 and 2022, respectively.
+We have increased our customer base to approximately 250 in 2023 from approximately 110 in 2017.

-We achieved organic growth of 39%, 52%, and 45% in 2022, 2021 and 2020, respectively, and an organic revenue compound annual growth rate of 49% from the period of 2017 to 2022.
+We achieved organic growth of 41%, 39%, and 52% in 2023, 2022 and 2021, respectively, and an organic revenue compound annual growth rate of 54% from the period of 2017 to 2023.

-Financial highlights for the years ended December 31, 2022, 2021 and 2020 are presented below.
+Financial highlights for the years ended December 31, 2023, 2022 and 2021 are presented below.